|Dr Sarah Kummerfeld||Dr Alexander Drew||Dr Amali Mallawaarachchi||Dr Andre Minoche|

 Regions of homozygosity - ROHmer

 Consanguineous individuals have higher rates of genetic disorders, due to the inheritance of large, identical blocks of the genome.
-Ms Clare Puttick has developed ROHmer to identify regions of homozygosity, also known as long contiguous stretches of homozygosity (LCSH), to both restrict the clinical analyses to regions more likely to be relevant to disease, and to estimate to extent of consanguinity in a genome.
-This research has been undertaken with Dr Mark Cowley, Dr Tony Roscioli, Dr Kishore Kumar, and Ben Lundie.
+Ms Clare Puttick developed ROHmer to identify regions of homozygosity, also known as long contiguous stretches of homozygosity (LCSH), to both restrict the clinical analyses to regions more likely to be relevant to disease, and to estimate to extent of consanguinity in a genome.
+This research was undertaken with Dr Mark Cowley, Dr Tony Roscioli, Dr Kishore Kumar, and Ben Lundie.

 Mitochondrial heteroplasmy - mity

 Mitochondria are the energy producing organelles in cells, and they have their own small, circular, 16Kb genome.
 Each cell has multiple mitochondria, and each mitochondrion has multiple copies of the genome, giving rise to mitochondrial heteroplasmy, where a variant can be present in 0-100% of all mitochondrial genomes.
 Once the heteroplasmy of a pathogenic mutation increases above a clinical threshold in a given tissue, symptoms of a mitochondrial disease can appear.
 Ms Clare Puttick and Dr Mark Cowley have developed mity, a mitochondrial variant analysis pipeline, for sensitive characterisation of heteroplasmy from WGS data, from blood, or other tissues.
 They have developed this pipeline in collaboration with colleagues Dr Kishore Kumar, Dr Ryan Davis, Dr Lisa Riley, Prof Carolyn Sue, and Prof John Christodoulou.